-I .
-I I .
-L Ι I . Ι Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 Week 8 Week 9 Week 10 Week 11 Week 12 Week 13 Induction BELIEFS AND VALUES HINDUISM Cycle 1 What are my beliefs and values , religious beliefs about Why do religious people value compassion and fairness towards others? religious people value Why do religious people trust in the belief of life after death even if they cannot prove it? begin?
+Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 Week 8 Week 9 Week 10 Week 11 Week 12 Week 13 Induction BELIEFS AND VALUES HINDUISM Cycle 1 What are my beliefs and values religious beliefs about Why do religious people value compassion and fairness towards others?
+Why do religious people trust in the belief of life after death even if they cannot prove it?
+Where did Hinduism begin?
 What do Hindus believe about God?
 What do Hindus believe about the deities?
 How do Hindus worship in the mandir?
 How do Hindus worship at home?
 What do Hindus believe about life after death?
-HINDUISM ISLAM Assessment Weeks 0 What do Hindus believe about karma?
+HINDUISM ISLAM Assessment \ Assessment Weeks - What do Hindus believe about karma?
 Is death the end?
 Who are Muslims?
 What does the Qur'an teach about God?
 How do we make connections?
 Assessment Prep Assessment / revision Assessment / revision DIRT Are all Muslims the same?
 What is the meaning of the afterlife?
-What do Muslims believe about right or wrong?
-Islamophobia Cycle 2 WHAT DO W E DO WHEN LI FE GETS HARD )?
-Assessment Weeks Cycle 3 and What is the difference between natural and moral evil?
+Muslims believe about What is Islamophobia and extremism?
+Cycle 2 - WHAT DO WE DO WHEN LIFE GETS HARD?
+Assessment Weeks ( Cycle 3 purpose of What is the difference between natural and moral evil?
 Australian bush fires Why might evil and suffering cause some people to lose faith in God?
-Hindus believe that Hindus respond to Assessment Prep Assessment / revision Assessment / revision Jews believe How do Jews respond to evil and suffering?
-Sikhs
+Hindus believe that Hindus Assessment Prep Assessment / revision Assessment / revision Jews believe How do Jews respond to evil and suffering?